Occupational Therapy

 • Stroke

-An evaluation is done when you first see an occupational therapist.
-An occupational therapist will develop a treatment plan based on diagnosis and need.
-Find an occupational therapist in our directory.
+Your occupational therapist will develop a treatment plan based on your unique diagnoses and needs.
 Occupational therapy treatments may include:

 • Exercise to help strength and movement